kyphan38/arca/assets/docs/2-technologies/techniques/identity-secure-access/5-remote-access/9-ssh.md

 Stage 2: Negotiation

-- The versions exchange (plain text)
+- The versions exchange (plain text):
-  - Client sends: SSH-2.0-OpenSSH_8.1
+  - Client sends: `SSH-2.0-OpenSSH_8.1`
-  - Server sends: SSH-2.0-OpenSSH_8.2
+  - Server sends: `SSH-2.0-OpenSSH_8.2`
   - Check: Do we both support 2.0?
 Yes
 - The algorithm menu (KEXINIT packet)
-  - Client sends: I support: curve25519-sha256, ecdh-sha2, diffie-hellman-group14, etc.
+  - Client sends: I support: `curve25519-sha256`, `ecdh-sha2`, `diffie-hellman-group14`, etc.
-  - Server sends: I support: curve25519-sha256, diffie-hellman-group14, etc.
+  - Server sends: I support: `curve25519-sha256`, `diffie-hellman-group14`, etc.
-  - Selection: They pick the first algorithm that appears on both lists (e.g., curve25519-sha256)
+  - Selection: They pick the first algorithm that appears on both lists (e.g., `curve25519-sha256`)

 Stage 3: Host identification

 - Prerequisite: The server generated its host keys ago when it was installed
-- Server sends its public host key (e.g, ssh-ed25519 AAAAC3...)
+- Server sends its public host key (e.g, `ssh-ed25519 AAAAC3...`)
-- Client calculates the hash and searches in ~/.ssh/known_host on your laptop
+- Client calculates the hash and searches in `~/.ssh/known_host` on your laptop
   - If new: Client asks you: Do you trust this fingerprint?
-  - If changed: Client shouts: Warning: Remote host identification changed
+  - If changed: Client shouts: `Warning: Remote host identification changed`
   - If match: Trust is verified.
 We proceed

 Stage 4: The secure tunnel (Key exchange)